-The first thing you want to test is opening https://dist.0patch.com in Internet Explorer (not some other web browser) on the affected computer, because 0patch Agent is using the same networking functions as Internet Explorer.
-If the page does not open at all, you probably have problems with proxy of firewall (see reason #1 below).
-If you see a security warning about an invalid certificate, reason #3 below is the most likely culprit.
+The first thing you want to test is opening https://dist.0patch.com in Internet Explorer (not some other web browser!) on the affected computer, because 0patch Agent is using the same networking functions as Internet Explorer.
+If the page does not open at all, you probably have problems with missing updates or with proxy of firewall (see reasons #1 and #2 below).
+If you see a security warning about an invalid certificate, reasons #3 and #4 below are the most likely culprit.

 The most frequent reason for this is the Agent being behind a proxy server, or a firewall blocking outgoing requests from Agent to server.